studioplaynl/ARTWORLD_client/docs_files_md/0-devlog/2-devlog.md

 ###2024-01-20
 - Last working branch is now /main branch.
 - The /dev branch is the 'update phaser to 3.70.0' branch (under construction).
-- Added MkDocs and consolidated all documentation, notes and todo's in there.
+- Added MkDocs and consolidated all documentation, notes and to-do's in there.
 - Updates the README.md, also links to the docs.

 ###2023-10-04